jraslab/jraslab.github.io/_pages/projects.md

 ## The big picture
 How organisms establish and maintain complex cellular architectures is a fundamental problem in biology.
-Our skin is a sensory organ innervated by a fascinating array of intricately patterned axon endings of somatosensory neurons.
+Our skin is a sensory organ innervated by a fascinating array of intricately patterned somatosensory axon endings.
 Loss of sensory function in the skin is debilitating and associated with common genetic and acquired disorders, such as Charcot-Marie-Tooth disease and diabetic peripheral neuropathy.
 Thus, understanding the fundamental cellular and molecular mechanisms involved in somatosensory axon development and repair will have important disease implications.

 ## Why zebrafish skin?
 Whereas many of the key events in skin organogenesis occur *in utero* in mammals -- making them relatively inaccessible -- the external development of zebrafish allows for facile observation and manipulation of maturing skin.
 The Rasmussen lab has developed the zebrafish skin as a powerful genetic system to study nerve remodeling in a